 Fully incorporated in Japan

-With the extension of its activities the IBA needed to have a legal status but it was not possible at that time for the association to do this under Japanese law.
+With the extension of our activities the IBA needed to have a legal status but it was not possible at that time for the association to do this under Japanese law.
 So to rectify this position a service company was created in 2004 which was a Japanese branch (IBA Services Ltd) of a company headquartered in the Cayman Islands.
 But with a change in the Japanese law and a commitment to the Japanese market, in 2013 the Association became a general incorporated association and changed its English name to the International Bankers Association of Japan (IBA Japan).
 In Japanese it is known as Ippan Shadan Hojin Kokusai Ginkokyokai.
 Follow this link to find out more about our governance arrangements.

 The Japan Financial Markets Council

 Post the financial crisis of 2008 national and global authorities have been setting out a new regulatory framework to tackle some of the problems that have emerged.
 Firms operating in the Japanese capital markets (both Japanese and international) have interests in what this new global regulatory regime will look like.
-IBA Japan, represented by five of its members, decided to make an alliance with five major Japanese institutions and formed the Japan Financial Markets Council (JFMC) in 2012.
-Since its inception the JFMC has been involved in a commenting on global regulatory and other issues from the perspective of Japanese market participants.
+IBA Japan, represented by five of the members, decided to make an alliance with five major Japanese institutions and formed the Japan Financial Markets Council (JFMC) in 2012.
+Since the inception, JFMC has been involved in commenting on global regulatory and other issues from the perspective of Japanese market participants.
 The Secretariat has been supplied by IBA Japan and the JFMC has a memorandum of understanding with the Global Financial Markets Association (GFMA).